JulianOzelRose/TRR-SaveMaster/README.md

 you can also do this by clicking "File" then "Create backup".

 ## Reverse engineering Tomb Raider I-III Remastered
-This section details the technical aspects of reverse engineering Tomb Raider I-III Remastered.
-All savegames are stored in a single file; `savegame.dat`.
+This section details the technical aspects of reverse engineering the savegames of the Tomb Raider I-III Remastered trilogy.
+All savegames are stored in the `savegame.dat` file.
 Savegames for expansions are stored in the same slots as the original game.
-Each savegame slot for each game begins at a specific offset in the file.
+Each savegame slot for each game begins at a specific offset in the file, with a maximum of 32 slots per game.
 See the table below.

 | Game                               | Offset  |
 |:-----------------------------------|:--------|